aaronpk/oauth-authorization-server-discovery/draft-parecki-authorization-server-discovery.md

 This specification can be used whether or not the authorization server has prior knowledge of the specific client implementation.
 For example, an authorization server might restrict authorization to a small number of well-known clients, or it might authorize any compatible client.

-Authorization Server Discovery allows an unrecognized resource to initiate an OAuth 2.0 authentication procedure.
+Authorization Server Discovery allows an unrecognized resource to initiate an OAuth 2.0 authorization flow.
 This carries significant security risks; see {{security}} for details.

 # Conventions and Definitions